Sebastian-Sonne/portfolio/README.md

   - meaning a clean template version, that is just waiting to be personalised by the enduser.
 Also removing all unecesaory files like image etc
 - [ ] Add multi language support
   - meaning support for two or more languages, with the possibility to switch between languages

+More information for each planned feature is available in the [Issue Tab](https://github.com/sebastian-sonne/sebastian-sonne.com/issues).

 ## Contributing